 The Jack Bull tells the story of Myrl Redding, a Wyoming horse trader who clashes with Henry Ballard, a fellow rancher, after Ballard abuses two of Myrl's horses and their Crow Indian caretaker, Billy.
 When Judge Wilkins throws out Myrl's complaint, the war he wages to force Ballard to nurse the emaciated animals back to health escalates into a vigilante manhunt, murder and the possible defeat of Wyoming's bid for statehood.
-Written by

 All men want justice.
 Few are willing to pay the price.

 The Wyoming state flag depicts a bison bull; The word "jack" is an archaic term for a flag; An early version of this flag appears in the film.
 See more

 At the end of the movie, the statehood congregation parades through town with flags containing 50 stars.
 The proper flag for the period would have been the 43 star flag.
 See more

 Myrl Redding didn't fail the law.
 The law failed Myrl.

 Performed by Bob Dylan